ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/unit-tests.md

 - `mkdir tests/unit/views`
 - `git mv tests/unit/example.spec.ts tests/unit/views/HomePage.spec.ts`

 Have a look at `src/views/HomePage.vue`.
 What should we test here?
 We do not want to write too many tests, since we will be changing this all some time soon.
 Let's just test that the header has a proper title and that the container div has the text we expect.
-When we change this page later, the title test will still be valid, but the "container" one will require some heavy modification.

 Let's just make a slight modification to `tests/unit/views/HomePage.spec.ts`: